 Not knowing…where my next order is coming from, what’s the best way to market my self (no hand book), and as all the credit goes to me so does all the stress.

 Thinking of all of the aspects of your trade, what does it mean to you as a man?

 I don’t typically think in those terms, to me it’s about self fulfillment.
-I try to live my life with out regret.
+I try to live my life without regret.
 I never want to look back and say I wish I would have done “fill in the blank”.
 I guess, as a man, I feel compelled to produce and be responsible.
-My parents put expectations on me, not that they had a particular standard, more that they expected me to be productive and hard working.
+My parents put expectations on me, not that they had a particular standard, more than they expected me to be productive and hard working.
 I think that’s missing today.
 I learned early that no one is going to give me anything.
 It’s up to me to earn it, create it.

 Is there any advice, quotes, etc., you would give to other men that has helped you in life?

 Steve specializes in cutlery for the professional chef but ventures into many other areas as well such as hunting, bowies, and filets.
 If you are looking for a one of a kind knife, reach out to Steve and find out more about him with the information below.

 Article from QC Exclusive: http://charlotteexclusive.com/2013/homes/ironman-steve-watkins-crafts-world-class-chefs-knives/